FisUnav/rasptracking/script.md

 The program to carry out the Particle Tracking technique is called gpi.py; you start it by typing **python3 gpi.py** on a terminal.
 A graphical user interface will open.

-* El botón **Preview** permite ver lo que graba la cámara, para centrar y enfocar el péndulo.
+* The **Preview** button allows to see the camera view, in order to place it and center & focus the pendulum.
-* El botón **Background Picture** toma unas pocas fotografías del fondo (_retirar el péndulo_) para calcular el promedio.
-Esa imagen se restará después a cada fotograma del vídeo.
+* The **Background Picture** button just acquires a few still pictures of the background (_you must remove the bead_), averages them, and stores the resulting image in order to subtract it from every video frame.
-* El botón **Record Video** graba un vídeo encapsulado en mp4 con la duración en segundos indicada en la casilla _record time_ y con el nombre que se escriba en la casilla _video name_.
-La picamera graba a 25 frames per second.
+* The **Record Video** button will record an mp4 video for the seconds indicated in the box _record time_, and will store it with the name indicated in the box _video name_.
+The PiCamera records at 25 frames (factory default).
-* Con el botón **View Video** se visualiza el vídeo grabado.
+* The **View Video** button shows the recorded video.
-* El botón **Track** halla la posición del péndulo a lo largo del tiempo.
+* The **Track** button finds the pendulum position along time and saves the data.

-A continuación se explica brevemente el procedimiento típico.
-(En el documento LabScript.pdf está explicado también).
+A typical procedure is explained below.
+(Remark that in the LabScript.pdf document you can also find a similar explanation).

 The camera is focused at 50 cm.
 Place the camera at such a distance from the pendulum.
 Set the white screen behind the pendulum.
 Lighting is of crucial importance; use natural light if possible and avoid the shadow of the sphere as much as possible.
 You will take an image of the background, without the pendulum.
 After that, you will want a short (~4 seconds) video to test that everything is working fine.
 Once you have fixed the system variables, you will record a longer (20 seconds) video.
 The program will then track the bead and provide you the measurements for the period.